tannerwelsh/dotfiles/README.md

 After running `./install`, install useful keybindings and fuzzy completion for fzf.
 See instructions with `brew info fzf` (for Mac).

+### TMUX / TPM

+When first running tmux, the plugins managed by tpm are not installed.
+To install them, run `prefix + I` (prefix is configured to ctrl-a) from within a tmux session.

 ## Updating Dependencies

 All dependencies are included as Git submodules.
 To update them, run: